alterwear/arduino-firmware/README.md

   a.
 Fix line in trip_ images - make smooth.

 ## Current Status

+#### 22 October 2018
+1. Added a new image to the Images folder, penguin_cow.xbm.
+It can be flipped vertically, and looks either like a penguin or a cow depending on the orientation.
+2. Tried to make a lenticular image, so that you see two different images depending on whether only the even lines are displayed or the odd lines.
+However, creating this in Adobe Illustrator was difficult.
+We could do this more easily by writing a script that would take 2 images that are both half the size as the e-ink screen, and then interweave them line by line.
+3. Additional idea: overlay 2 images slowly over time with moire pattern

 #### 18 Oct 2018
 **Notes**
 1. Following up on ascii-binary converter, that works now.
 So now I need to try and pass that in to the library, have it repeat properly, and display it on the eink to make sure it's in the right format/order.
 I assume there should be no spaces since those will show up as zeroes from the converter, so just a long string of image bits should do it.